CaoAssignments/guides/jdk17.md

     This will list out all installed versions of Java.
 Find the version code 17.x.x.x.

     Run `nano ~/.zshrc`.
 This will open or create a ZSH config file (if it didn't already exist).
-Inside, using the version code 17.x.x.x, add the following line to the file:
+Inside, using the version code 17.x.x.x, add the following line to the file (if there is no .x.x.x, just use 17):

         export JAVA_HOME=`/usr/libexec/java_home -v 17.x.x.x`